kanewallmann/Dreambooth-Stable-Diffusion/README.md

 Here's the step that requires a couple of caveats.

-In this folder, you'll want to upload between 8-10 **.png** files capturing someone's likeness.
+In this folder, you'll want to upload between 8-10 `.png` files capturing someone's likeness.

 There's conflicting advice about whether these should be a mix of full-body, selfies and medium-length shots, but I've personally found that just selfies work fine, provided that they've got different background lighting, clothes, facial expressions and so on.

 Most of the prompts generated focus on portraits in any event, so the shape of the body is something of an irrelevance.

-As an example, I've put some photos of [@inversebrah](https://twitter.com/inversebrah) - partially to demonstrate that `person` can be used very liberally, and also that cartoon representations work fine provided that you have enough variation in your training set!
+As an example, I've chosen [@inversebrah](https://twitter.com/inversebrah) - partially to demonstrate that `person` can be used very liberally, and also that cartoon representations work fine provided that you have enough variation in your training set!

 It is _very_ important that these images follow the format `{identifier} {class}_001.png`, `{identifier} {class}_002.png`, `{identifier} {class}_003.png` and so on: if you get this wrong your model is likely to train incorrectly (or fail to execute outright).
+If this happens, I'm claiming zero responsibility for wasted compute time.

 See `inversebrah person_001.png` et al. I actually don't know yet if uploading `.PNG` files (upper-case) cases the model training to fail - I'll get around to checking that soon, but it takes you no time to rename them if so.
 If you have .jpg files, you can use a site such as [this](https://jpg2png.com/) to convert them.